You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 So, in a way, keyword density is back.
 It ran away from home as a surly teen and has returned as a mature adult with a degree in the sciences.

 Keyword density was an early, limited tactic that mostly encouraged bad habits.
-Measuring term usage with TF*IDF will give you an idea (at least as far as the top results are using them) balance.
-It reveals what is considered natural, in a very precise way.
+Measuring keyword usage with TF*IDF will give you an idea (at least as far as the top results are using them) balance.
+It reveals what terms are considered natural, in a very precise way.

-TF*IDF goes a step further than keyword density in the way that it opens you to insights about whole families of words on a website, which can take your keyword research to the next level.
+TF*IDF analysis goes a step further than just the density of keywords.
+In the way, it opens you to insights about whole families of words on a website, which can take your keyword research to the next level.

 For example, imagine that you’ve already completed keyword research to optimize a page for “DUI lawyer Chicago”.
 Most keyword research tools are going to spit out keywords like “DUI lawyer in chicago”, “chicago DUI attorney”, etc.

 When you use the TF*IDF tools that I’m covering later on, you’ll also be able to find related non-SEO terms that are being used by the top-ranked pages that you would have never found before using normal keyword research.
 Terms like “legal”, “experienced”, “rights” and “practice”.